Docs

 • Distinguish planning types: Use tags to differentiate between nightly planning, real-time planning and reference plans.
 This helps track how often real-time plan adjustments are necessary or to compare nightly planning with actual executions.

-• Separate simulations from operational plans: Clearly mark simulation runs (e.g. goal alignment experiments or test scenarios) separately from planning runs to be used in actual operations.
+• Separate simulations from operational plans: Clearly mark simulation datasets (e.g. goal alignment experiments or test scenarios) separately from datasets to be used in actual operations.
 This ensures that test results don’t interfere with live planning data.

-By consistently categorizing your runs using meaningful names and well-structured tags, you can streamline your workflow and make data-driven decisions more effectively.
+By consistently categorizing your datasets using meaningful names and well-structured tags, you can streamline your workflow and make data-driven decisions more effectively.

 • © 2025 Timefold BV